2019 in Glory

-2019 in Glory was the eighth year in the history of the international kickboxing promotion.
+The year 2019 was the eighth year in the history of Glory, an international kickboxing promotion.
 The first event of the year, Glory 63: Houston, would also be the first to be broadcast on UFC Fight Pass as part of a new agreement with the UFC that saw their Fight Pass streaming service become the exclusive carrier of Glory events in the United States.
-Glory events are also broadcast through television agreements with Veronica TV, and other regional channels around the world.
+Glory events were also broadcast through television agreements with Veronica TV, and other regional channels around the world.

 Glory 2019 Awards

 The following fighters won the GLORY Kickboxing year-end awards for 2019: